 Introductions and Orientation

-The Portland Context: If You Build It, Will They Come?
+The Portland Story: If You Build It, Will They Come?

 Field Tour: Sunday Parkways Outer NE, cont

-Tactical Urbanism and Urban Protoyping: Lecture & Field Tour
+Tactical Urbanism and Urban Protoyping: Lecture followed by Field Tour

-Field Tour: Implementing Employer-Based TDM Strategies: PSU and OHSU
+Field Tour: Implementing Wide-Scale TDM Strategies at PSU

 Optional Social Tours in Evening